Biomethane for Europe

 Biomethane is produced exclusively from waste.

 Waste in the form of manure, sludge and domestic waste is collected in biogas plants.
 All sorts of organic waste like manure and plant residue at farms, runoff water from paper mills or sewage and solid kitchen waste in cities can be used to produce biomethane.
 In the plants, biomethane is produced via anaerobic digestion and turned into bio-CNG or -LNG.

-Biomethane is converted into bio-CNG by first upgrading the raw biogas by removing CO2 and other pollutants.
+Biomethane is converted into bio-CNG or -LNG by first upgrading the raw biogas by removing CO2 and other pollutants.
 This way, the methane-content is increased from ± 60% to 90% (or more, depending on which EU Member State) and has the exact characteristics as natural gas.
 During the second step, the biomethane is fueled into vehicles either compressed (± 250 bar pressure) “bio-CNG”, or liquified, “bio-LNG”.

 About the Zürich 5 Coalition

 Biomethane for Europe is an initiative of the Zürich 5 Coalition.

 The Zürich 5 Coalition consists of three leading businesses and academic institutes in the bio-CNG and LNG sector across the whole supply chain, advocating for the uptake of biomethane in the road transport sector in Europe.
 It aims to support the EU in achieving its goals under the European Green Deal in reducing transport emissions and aims to stimulate a favorable regulatory framework for the uptake of biomethane.
 Current members of the Coalition are BioGem Express AG (Switzerland), GibGas (Germany) and OG Clean Fuels (The Netherlands).
 The current ambassadors of the Coalition are Nærenergi (Denmark) and Landwärme (Germany).